lmucs-2120/portfolio-template-YannaMonkey/reflections/sept-25-oct-6.md

 (optional) Make a list of things on you don't want to do&#x20;
 {% endhint %}

+I do not want to do the long readings for my Greek history class, because they take a long time to do and I find it hard to do.

 ...

 {% hint style="info" %}